jhauberg/dledger/README.md

 ---

-Here's a journal that tracks a position of 100 Apple shares over 3 transactions:
+Here's a journal that tracks a position of 100 shares of Apple over 3 transactions:

 ```
 2019/02/14 AAPL (100)